Norwegian County Road 7: History

 The section of the road through the Toka Gorge was laid out around 1890; construction began on it in 1903 and it was opened in 1907.
 Large parts of the road were carved out by hand while the workers hung on ropes against the sheer mountainside.
 This method was used because the road lacks any natural foundation.
 A new route with four tunnels was opened in the 1960s.
 These are the Snauhaugen Tunnel (349 m), Hansagjel Tunnel (697 m), Tokagjel Tunnel (408 m), and Fossagjel Tunnel (365 m).
 On December 21, 2009 the Norwegian Directorate for Cultural Heritage protected the road through the Toka Gorge along with 39 other routes as part of the National Protection Plan for Roads, Bridges, and Road-Related Cultural Heritage.

 Before January 1, 2010 the route was part of Norwegian National Road 7.
 Before 1992 the route from Bergen to Granvin via Nesttun was part of the former European route E68.

 In 2015, the section of the route between Folkedal and Haukanes in the Granvin Fjord, which was exposed to landslides, was improved with a new 2.3 km section including the 1370 m Folkedal Tunnel.
 The construction cost NOK 274 million.

 National Tourist Route

-The section of the road between Steinsdal Falls in Kvam and Granvin has been designated as the Hardanger National Tourist Route together with the road section from Jondal to Utne on County Road 550 and the section from Låte Falls to Kinsarvik along National Road 13.
+The section of the road between Steinsdal Falls in Kvam Municipality and Granvin in Voss Municipality has been designated as the Hardanger National Tourist Route together with the road section from Jondal to Utne on County Road 550 and the section from Låte Falls to Kinsarvik along National Road 13.